 References: IRC § 25A(g)(6); Instructions for Form 8863; page 2

 The IRS explains that the Prometric testing centers administer several different versions of the EA exam.
 Then, the IRS uses a scaled scoring process to ensure that all of these versions are comparable.
 The IRS assigns a worth of 1 point to each question and then converts your raw EA Exam Part 1 score (the number of questions you answered correctly) to a scale of 40-130.
 The IRS has set the EA exam passing score at 105 on this scale.

 So, as long as your score falls between 105 and 130, you will pass.
 Some people try to figure out the exact number of questions they need to get right to secure a passing score, but the math can get very confusing.
 Remember, only 85 of the questions are scored, and you won’t know which ones.
 Therefore, it’s best to not worry about the passing score but simply focus on being as prepared as you can be.

 The Enrolled Agent exam has 3 parts, and you must pay a testing fee for each one.
 The EA exam testing fee is $181.94.
-You must pay this fee when you schedule the Enrolled Agent exam at a Prometric testing center.
+You must pay this fee when you schedule a testing appointment for an Enrolled Agent exam part at a Prometric testing center.

 Recently, the IRS substantially increased the EA test fee from $109 to $181.94.
 The IRS sited these reasons for the Enrolled Agent exam fee increase: